edumserrano/markdown-link-check-output-parser/docs/dev-notes/README.md

 ### As of writing this, the log for building the docker action looks as follows

+> **Note**
+>
+> This is the log when building the docker image for the action, which only happens on the [test-action workflow](https://github.com/edumserrano/markdown-link-check-log-parser/actions/workflows/test-action.yml) because the log for the action when it's published to the GitHub Marketplace will download the published packaged from the GitHub packages.
+>
+> The information mentioned here is still valuable to understand more about how GitHub Docker actions work.

 ```
 /usr/bin/docker build
 -t 4cd98f:236c6972581e50e94bc7f786208c8965